nellessen/tornado-shortener/README.md

 #### Return Values
 - url - the shortened URL.
-- hash - an identifier for long_url which is unique.
+- hash - an identifier which is unique.
 - global_hash - the same as hash (might change when authentication is implemented)
 - long_url - an echo back of the longUrl request parameter.
+- android_url - an echo back of the androidUrl request parameter.
+- android_fallback_url - an echo back of the androidFallbackUrl request parameter.
+- ios_url - an echo back of the iosUrl request parameter.
+- ios_fallback_url - an echo back of the iosFallbackUrl request parameter.

-This may not always be equal to the URL requested, as some URL normalization may occur (e.g., due to encoding differences, or case differences in the domain).
-This long_url will always be functionally identical the the request parameter.
+Note that the echo back URLs  may not always be equal to the URL requested, as some URL normalization may occur (e.g., due to encoding differences, or case differences in the domain).
+It will always be functionally identical the the request parameter.

 #### Example Request
 ```